Catana791/Asthosus/README.md

 Making a mod like this would not be possible without help.
 <br> <br>

+- Apocalypse: Balance Testing and Translations.
 - Frankie: Balance Testing and general support.
-- Max: Balance Testing.
+- Max: Balance Testing and general ideas.
-- Apocalypse: Balance Testing and Translations.
+- MrApple: Some Maps and general ideas.
 - ThePythonGuy: Music.
 - Timofeja: Translations.